-13 There were eight Trial Chamber Sections in the first four months of 2005: Butare, Military I, the Government case, Military II, Muhimana, Simba, Seromba and Muvunyi.
+12 A total of eight Trial Chamber Sections have been hearing evidence in the second half of 2005: Butare, Military I, Government, Military II, Seromba, Muvunyi, Mpambara, and Zigiranyirazo..
 This is possible because some judges sit in two trials, either because of twin-tracking or the shift-system.